We are Greater Cincinnati’s nonprofit devoted to positively changing lives in the fight against HIV/AIDS.

 But this progress is fragile.
 In some regions and states, shifting priorities and stigma-driven policies are already slowing or reversing gains.
 We know what works—but ending the HIV epidemic will take continued investment in the people, programs and policies that drive real change.

-At Caracole’s Caracon Symposium 2025: The Fight Isn’t Over, experts, practitioners and people with lived experience will explore how communities across the country are responding to HIV—what’s working, where progress is stalling and the barriers we still need to overcome.
+At Caracole’s Caracon Symposium 2025: The Fight Isn’t Over, speakers explored how communities are responding to HIV—what’s working, where progress is stalling and the barriers we still need to overcome.
+Watch the sessions and follow along with the Powerpoint slides below.

 Jesse Milan, Jr., JD

 Jesse Milan, Jr., JD is a nationally recognized leader in HIV policy with over 30 years of experience in public, private and nonprofit sectors.
-He is President & CEO of AIDS United and will retire in July 2025 after nearly a decade of leading its national grantmaking, capacity building, and policy and advocacy efforts to end the HIV epidemic.
+He retired as President & CEO of AIDS United on July 1, 2025 and now serves as CEO Emeritus, following nearly a decade leading the organization’s national efforts in grantmaking, capacity building, policy, and advocacy to end the HIV epidemic.

 A trusted advisor and advocate, Milan has served on the Presidential Advisory Council on HIV/AIDS, the PEPFAR Scientific Advisory Board and boards including Funders Concerned About AIDS, the Black AIDS Institute and AVAC.
 A lawyer, he previously chaired the CDC/HRSA Advisory Committee on HIV and STD Prevention and Treatment and served as AIDS Director for the City of Philadelphia.